top of page

 CHRISTINE SOTOS-BARRERA

-I am a long-time resident of Lake Geneva and after my retirement became an active member of the Geneva Lakes Arts Foundation.
-I have taught children’s art classes at Gallery 223 for the past several years and am looking forward to working with my next group of students!
+I am a long time resident of Lake Geneva and have been a member of the Geneva Lake Arts Foundation since 2019.
+I regularly exhibit my art in watercolor, pastel, mixed media and acrylic at Gallery 223 where I have been a Children's Art Instructor for the past several years.
+I am looking forward to working with my next group of students!

 bottom of page